-The use of customers MAC address needs to be activated by the function Use Custom Hardware Address (MAC) with enable.
+The use of customers MAC address needs to be activated by the function Use Custom Hardware Address (MAC) with enable and subsequently save it with Apply and Save.

-The customers MAC address has to be entered in hexadecimal form with a colon to separateas described in the below example, e.g. 00:03:c7:55:55:02
+Afterwards the customers MAC address has to be entered in hexadecimal form with a colon to separate as described in the below example, e.g. 00:03:c7:55:55:02